SergioLuisCardoso/library-html-css-javascript/README.md

 ### Adjustments and improvements

-The project is still under development and the next updates will focus on the following tasks
+The project is still under development and the next updates will focus on the following tasks:

 - [x] Principal folder
+- [x] Languages / Technology used
 - [x] Examples of Languages and Technology
-- [x] Languages / Technology used
-- [ ] Tasks / Improvements 1
+- [ ] Improvements 1